x Challenges and Discrimination

 Review Questions

-Press the Activity button to access the Slavery In Canada Reflection Questions.
+Press the Activity button to access the Enslavement In Canada Reflection Questions.

 Activity(Opens in a new tab)

-To review your answers, examine the following Review Questions Answer Key document.
+Press the Answers button to compare your answers to the Review Questions Answer Key document.

 Reflection Questions Answer Key